pracsol/ModernDiskQueue/README.md

 });
 var q = await _factory.CreateAsync<MyClass>(QueueName, strat);
 ```

+A similar approach can be used to specify the `DataContractSerializerSettings` with `SerializationStrategyXml<T>` if you are using the XML serializer.

 ### Examples for Setting Strategies
 For in-band serialization on typed queues, the default serializer is `System.Runtime.Serialization.DataContractSerializer`.
 You have a lot of flexibility to override the default at different points in the queue lifecycle.